Cognitive

 CerebrolysinResearch References

-Cerebrolysin is a well studied compound
+Cerebrolysin is an approved compound

 Cerebrolysin

-Cerebrolysin is a well studied compound
+Cerebrolysin is an approved compound

 CAPTAIN II Trial - Traumatic Brain Injury